refeed/html-images-overview/README.md

 ## Summary

 Some HTML tags have extra information or instructions embedded in them, which we call attributes.
-We use the src attribute in an img tag to point the browswer to the location of an image we want to display.
+We use the src attribute in an img tag to point the browser to the location of an image we want to display.

 ## Key Terms to Review